-If you’re building a new website – either with WordPress or another platform – then you need to think carefully about your global design features.
+If you’re building or designing a new website – either with WordPress or another platform – then you need to think carefully about your global design features.
 It’s very important to make sure that you get your UI design right, otherwise you simply won’t be capitalising on your site’s full potential.

 Unfortunately, a lot of people fall into the trap of changing their general design features between different pages or sections of their website.
 Doing this really isn’t a good idea, and in this article I’m going to explain why.

 Maintaining A Consistent Design Creates A Professional Appearance

 One of the main keys to success in the modern digital world is maintaining a professional, trustworthy appearance.
 And, one of the easiest ways to do this is to make sure that you maintain a consistent design throughout your Responsive Web Design project.

 Think carefully about how the design features that you use are portraying you and your business.
 Are they showing you as serious professionals who are going to succeed in the online world?
 Or, is your design inconsistent and flawed?

 Most people seem to think that they need a lot of content to achieve a good search engine ranking.
 Sure, high quality content is always going to be a crucial SEO ranking factor, but is it really as important as people seem to think?